-We effectively limit counterparty and issuer risk within the ProCredit group through our conservative investment strategy.
+In order to avoid risk concentrations on group level, an additional maximum limit towards each banking group and each state group (total exposure towards central bank, government and state-owned entities) exists.
 Due to mandatory minimum reserves, a concentration exists at group level with regard to exposures towards central banks.
 Since 2010 the group has insured more than half of this amount with guarantees from the Multilateral Investment Guarantee Agency (MIGA).

-The group's exposure to counterparty and issuer risk remained mostly stable compared to 2016.
+The group's exposure to counterparty and issuer risk remained relatively stable compared to 2017.
 The following tables provide an overview of the ProCredit group's counterparty risk, broken down by significant geographical regions, counterparty types and residual maturities.
 According to Article 107 (3) CRR, exposures to third-country credit institutions are to be treated as exposures to an institution only if the third country applies prudential and supervisory requirements to that entity that are at least equivalent to those applied in the EU.
 Exposures to third-country credit institutions which do not meet the criteria set out above are reported under the exposure classes "corporates" and "institutions and corporates with short-term credit assessment".

-in EUR m Average amount of exposures 2017 Total amount of exposures 31.12.2017 Average amount of exposures 2016 Total amount of exposures 31.12.2016 Exposures to central governments or central banks 882 1,049 800 974 Exposures to regional governments or local authorities 34 28 41 45 Exposures to public sector entities 15 17 21 11 Exposures to multilateral development banks 18 18 18 18 Exposures to international organisations - - Exposures to institutions 61 64 55 48 Exposures to corporates 60 49 119 81 Exposures to institutions and corporates with a short-term credit assessment 57 87 96 164 Exposures in the form of units or shares in collective investment undertakings ("ClUs") 16 14 54 18 Total 1,144 1,328 1,204 1,360
+in EUR m Average amount of exposures 2018 Total amount of exposures 31.12.2018 Average amount of exposures 2017 Total amount of exposures 31.12.2017 Exposures to central governments or central banks 966 1,036 882 1,049 Exposures to regional governments or local authorities 23 23 34 28 Exposures to public sector entities 15 13 15 17 Exposures to multilateral development banks 18 18 18 18 Exposures to international organisations - - - Exposures to institutions 43 38 61 64 Exposures to corporates 37 26 60 49 Exposures to institutions and corporates with a short-term credit assessment 61 149 57 87 Exposures in the form of units or shares in collective investment undertakings ("ClUs") 14 13 16 14 Total 1,177 1,315 1,144 1,328